MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPORestrictedAccessForSitesInsights.md

 | CreatedDateTimeInUtc | The date and time the report creation was triggered in UTC. |
 | Status               | The status of the report.                                   |

-If this cmdlet is executed with `-ActionsBlockedByPolicy` `-ReportId` `-Content TopSites` as parameter, top 100 sites with highest access denials by Restrcited access control will be displayed with the following properties:
+If this cmdlet is executed with `-ActionsBlockedByPolicy` `-ReportId` `-Content TopSites` as parameter, top 100 sites with highest access denials by Restricted access control will be displayed with the following properties:

 | Property                     | Description                                                   |
 |:-----------------------------|:--------------------------------------------------------------|